-The single-string pickup is designed to receive the signal of an individual string, and must therefore be small on the order of 1cm in diameter so that its coils do not overlap with any other strings.
-The primary components of the pickup include the "hard" (NdFeB) magnet, the ferrous core, and the copper coils.
-The ferrous core is designed to contain an extruded cylindrical compartment to house the magnet, and the copper wiring is wound around the ferrous core, forming a solenoidal inductor.
+The pickup is designed to receive the signal of an individual string, and must therefore be small on the order of 1cm in diameter, so that its coils do not overlap with any other strings.
+The primary components of the pickup include the "hard" (AlNiCo or NdFeB) magnet, the core, and the copper coils.
+The core is designed to contain an extruded cylindrical platform to house the magnet, and the copper wiring is wound around the core, forming a solenoidal inductor.
+It is standard for inductive elements to contain a core of permeable ferromagnetic material.
+However, such a core would not be suitable for two reasons.
+First, the nearby presence of the strong permanent will saturate most magnetically susceptible materials, vastly decreasing its permeability (μ) and thereby nullifying its purpose as an inductive core.
+Second, even with a material with a very high saturation threshold, there would still be a strong attractive force between the permanent magnet and the ferromagnet, once they were brought near one another.
+This would pose the mechanical challenge of securing the magnet and ferromagnetic core inside of the pickup in the proper orientation.
+Instead, a material without magnetic susceptibility is necessary.

-Figure 3: Major Components of the Pickup
+Figure 3: Major components of the pickup

-The field from the NdFeB magnet is the magnetization source for the strings on the instrument.
-The ferrous core provides a material with high magnetic permeability that increases the strength of magnetic fields through the copper coils.
-Raw iron has a relative permeability near 200 times greater than free air [1].
-This will increase the signal strength the pickup receives from the guitar strings provided the core material it is not saturated.
-The surface of the copper wiring is insulated so that the coils form conductive loops instead of a conductive cylindrical surface.
+The field from the AlNiCo magnet is the magnetization source for the strings on the instrument.
+The surface of the copper wiring is insulated (commonly termed magnet-wire) so that the coils form conductive loops instead of a conductive cylindrical surface.